rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 -----

 Let’s say we’ve got a set of polygons representing tree canopies and we want to compute each tree’s maximum height and its leaf area index (LAI).
-Aerial lidar can help us easily compute both of these.

-For this post I drew a set of polygons over tree canopies around Soldier’s Circle [link], a parkway in Buffalo, New York.
+For this post I drew a set of polygons over tree canopies around [Soldier’s Circle](https://www.tclf.org/landscapes/soldiers-circle), a parkway in Buffalo, New York.
 The majority of these trees are American elms.
 I used Bing imagery as a reference.
+You can download the polygons in GeoJSON format **[here](https://google.com)**.

 [Google StreetView screenshot, hollow-fill polygons over Bing imagery].

-You can download these polygons in GeoJSON format here [link].
+Aerial lidar can help us easily compute both of the variables we're interested in.
 The lidar we’ll work with is from a 2019 survey.
 Here we’ll just use a single tile.
 USGS provides this data in laz format, and you can download it here [link].

 Both the lidar and the polygons use the coordinate reference system specified by EPSG:6350.